Claudia Lauper Bushman: Early life and education

 Bushman grew up in the Sunset District of San Francisco, where LDS church attendance was a regular part of her family life.
-She felt aware of gender issues from a young age, noticing that boys received more attention from their leaders in her ward than girls.
+She felt aware of gender issues from a young age, noticing that boys received more attention from the leaders in her ward than girls.
 Still, Bushman said that she felt like everyone in her ward was interested in what she was doing as a young person.

 Claudia attended Wellesley College for her undergraduate studies under a full scholarship and described herself as a "lazy student."
 She met fellow historian Richard Lyman Bushman there while he was on his mission to the Cambridge area, and when he returned to Harvard to study, they renewed their friendship through study dates.
 They were married on August 19, 1955.
 Claudia noticed that while she had planned to live as a housewife, she longed to have a life outside of her home and family.
 She recalls that she learned to work hard from Richard.
 She attended classes at the Lowell Institute, and encouraged by her enjoyment of those classes, received an MA in American Literature from Brigham Young University while her husband worked there.
 She received her PhD in New England and American studies from Boston University after more than ten years of part-time study.
 Bushman attributed her admittance into the English PhD program to her husband's employment there, although she said that the chairman openly scorned her status as part-time student and housewife.
 She changed her focus to American Studies when she found out they wouldn't require more than one foreign language proficiency.